-To be eligible for graduation honors, students need to complete a minimum of 60 credit hours at Bellevue University.
-Credit hours earned with grades of pass/fail do not count toward graduation honors.
+To be eligible for graduation honors, students need to complete a minimum number of credit hours at Bellevue University.
+Associate graduation honors require 30 credit hours in-residence.
+Bachelor graduation honors require 60 credit hours in-residence.
 Computer proficiency tests, CLEP/DSST, NYU Foreign Language Proficiency Exams, PLA, or any other transfer credits also do not count toward honors.
 Degrees with honors are awarded to candidates whose cumulative GPA in courses taken at Bellevue University fall within the following limits: